gchudnov/mindthegap/doc/content/intervals/index.md

 ### View

-`View` is used to specify a window to display on a canvas:
+`View` is used to specify a range to display on a canvas:

 ```scala
 val a       = Interval.closed[Int](5, 10) // [5, 10]